d99kris/nmail/README.md

 Using make.sh script
 --------------------
-If using macOS, Arch, Fedora, Gentoo, Raspbian or Ubuntu, one can use the `make.sh` script provided.
+If using macOS, Alpine, Arch, Fedora, Gentoo, Raspbian or Ubuntu, one can use the `make.sh` script provided.

 **Dependencies**